2 First reductions of the problem

 The last thing to ensure is that \(a\) is 3 mod 4.
 Because \(b\) is even, we know that \(a\) is odd, so it is either 1 or 3 mod 4.
 If \(a\) is 3 mod 4 then we are home; if however \(a\) is 1 mod 4 we replace \(a,b,c\) by their negatives and this is the Frey package we seek.

-If \(E\) is an elliptic curve over a field \(k\), and if \(K\) is any field which is a \(k\)-algebra, then we write \(E(K)\) for the set of solutions to \(y^2=f(x)\) with \(x,y\in K\), together with an additional “point at infinity”.
+If \(E:Y^2=f(X)\) is an elliptic curve over \(\mathbb {Q}\), and if \(K\) is any characteristic zero field (and hence a \(\mathbb {Q}\)-algebra), then we write \(E(K)\) for the set of solutions to \(y^2=f(x)\) with \(x,y\in K\), together with an additional “point at infinity” corresponding morally to \(x=y=\infty \).
 It is an extraordinary fact, and not at all obvious, that \(E(K)\) naturally has the structure of an additive abelian group, with the point at infinity being the zero element (the identity).
 Fortunately this fact is already in mathlib.
-We shall use \(+\) to denote the group law.
-This group structure has the property that three distinct points \(P,Q,R\in K^2\) which are in \(E(K)\) will sum to zero if and only if they are collinear.
+This additive group structure has the property that three distinct points \(P,Q,R\in K^2\) which are in \(E(K)\) will sum to zero if and only if they are collinear.

 In the next section we apply this theory to an elliptic curve coming from a counterexample to Fermat’s Last theorem.